BSc (Hons), MSc

 Department of Archaeology

-I work as an Archaeobotanical Consultant for the Sheffield Archaeobotanical Consultancy (SAC) which is based within the Sheffield Centre for Archaeobotany and ancient Land-usE (SCALE).
+I work as a self employed Archaeobotanical Consultant for the Sheffield Archaeobotanical Consultancy (SAC) which is based within the Sheffield Centre for Archaeobotany and ancient Land-usE (SCALE).

 I specialise in the identification and analysis of waterlogged plant remains, charred plant remains and wood charcoal.